Abertoast/email_app/app-context.md

 -   **Key Pages & Components**:
     -   **`Dashboard.tsx`**: The main interface.
 Contains the `EmailFilterForm`, prompt input/selection (`SavedPromptSelector`, custom textarea), displays fetched emails, triggers fetching and processing via `EmailContext`, and displays results using `ProcessingResults`.
 Includes buttons below the custom prompt textarea to insert prompt variables and **tag markers**.
     -   **`Settings.tsx`**: Allows users to input and save IMAP credentials and OpenAI settings.
     -   **`PromptLibrary.tsx`**: Allows users to manage (view, add, edit, delete) saved prompts.
-Includes buttons below the prompt editor textarea to insert prompt variables and **tag markers**.
-Integrates the `PromptVariablesManager` and `TagManager` components.
+Each prompt can optionally specify a model and temperature, which override the global default when used.
     -   **`PromptVariablesManager.tsx`**: Component for managing prompt variables (CRUD operations).
     -   **`TagManager.tsx`**: Component for managing prompt tags (CRUD operations via modal).
 Simplifies creation by only asking for a Name and Color, automatically generating the `[[Marker]]` from the name.
-    -   **`ProcessingResults.tsx` & `UnifiedEmailCard.tsx`**: Results are now shown as unified cards, each displaying the original email, its AI-processed content, and all associated tags, labels, and folders (with merged chips for labels/folders).
-The filter UI above the results allows filtering by any combination of tags and flags (labels/folders), using "OR" logic within each group and "AND" logic between groups.
-Includes a "Clear Filters" button and a "Copy All" button for filtered results.
+    -   **`ProcessingResults.tsx` & `UnifiedEmailCard.tsx`**: Results views now include a "Download CSV" button to export filtered or processed results.
+When processing large numbers of emails, results are processed in batches of 100, and progress is shown in the UI.
     -   **`QueryHistory.tsx`**: Displays past queries (filters and prompt used) and their results (handling both combined string results and individual array results).
 Allows re-running past queries. **Now includes a "Show Results" button for each query, which opens a dedicated results view page (`/history/:id/results`) showing the exact results and emails as they were at the time of the query.**
     -   **`HistoryResultsView.tsx`**: Dedicated page for viewing the results of a past query, including all processed results, raw emails, and filter/exploration UI.
 Lets users explore, filter, and copy results as if they had just run the query.
 -   **Layout (`Layout.tsx`)**: Provides the main application frame.